Product Patterns Everywhere

 • Much software that manages content provides a way for users to give reviews and feedback about the quality that content.

 And so on.
 Deja vu.
 Over and over.
 No matter what the domain, the business problem, or the type of user, the same types of functionality and use cases come up again and again.
-For my product management clients, I find myself working on requirements for the same buckets of functionality as I had for many other clients in the past.
+For my product management clients, I find myself working on requirements and user stories for the same buckets of functionality as I had for many other clients in the past.
 Even for clients that are in very different problem spaces.

-Product Patterns - the concept
+Product Patterns

 In contrast, I did find a lot of information about